CrayLabs/SmartSim-Scaling/driverdataaggregation/DataAgg-README.md

  2. Data Aggregation Standard Python        (Python Client and SmartRedis Orchestrator)
  3. Data Aggregation Standard File System   (Python Client and File System)

-Continue below for more information on all respective tests.

 ## Client Description

 The data aggregation scaling test runs two applications.
 The first application is an MPI application that produces datasets that are added to an aggregation list.
 In this producer application, each MPI rank has a single-threaded client.
 The second application is a consumer application.
 This application consumes the aggregation lists that are produced by the first application.
 The consumer application can be configured to use multiple threads for data aggregation.
 The producer and consumer applications are running at the same time, but the producer application waits for the